kanisterio/kanister/examples/cockroachdb/README.md

 ## Integrating with Kanister

-If you have deployed CockroachDB application with name other than `cockroachdb-release` and namespace other than `cockroachdb`, you need to modify the commands (backup, restore and delete) used below to use the correct release name and namespace
+If you have deployed CockroachDB application with name other than `cockroachdb-release` and namespace other than `cockroachdb`, you need to modify the commands (backup, restore and delete) used below to use the correct release name and namespace.
 ### Create Profile
 Create Profile if not created already, and set the values accordingly